bjnord/codenames/README.md

 This is a “big-screen display” companion app for the [Codenames](https://en.wikipedia.org/wiki/Codenames_(board_game)) board game by Czech Games.

+We find (especially with a large group) that Codenames is more fun to play in the living room, where people can sit wherever they’d like instead of seated around a table.
+What’s needed is a big display of the board that everyone can see.
+The television is ideal for this!

+1. The spymaster uses this app on their small device to enter the words and red/blue for each square.
+They can then keep the app hidden and use it when giving clues, and use it as a “remote control” to reveal squares on the big-screen device when their team makes their guesses.

+1. The app also runs on the big-screen device, showing all words and just the revealed colors as the game progresses.
+It updates automatically in response to actions performed on the small device.

+This app is a mobile web app; nothing needs to be installed on your phone/handheld device, just visit the web page.

 ## Credits

 Thanks to my nephew Mark and son Doug for the inspiration they provided by demonstrating this concept using a shared/live Google Sheets spreadsheet.